inveniosoftware/docs-invenio-rdm/docs/preview/index.md

 !!! warning "Choose Python 3.6"
     This tutorial takes you through the creation of a containerized instance.
 Therefore, only Python 3.6 is supported, if you wish to use other versions please follow the [development](../develop/index.md) tutorial.

-!!! info "Flavour is now an argument"
-    The flavour is now an argument, which defaults to RDM.
-In addition, it is case insensitive so it accepts both *rdm* and *RDM*.
-We have added it below for completion but it is not needed, `invenio-cli init` would have the same effect.

 ``` bash
 invenio-cli init rdm
 ```